kshutkin/slimlib/store/README.md

 console.log(doubled()); // 20
 ```

+Consecutive reads of the same signal, state property, or computed share a dependency entry when they observe the same source state.
+Reads separated by writes keep separate observations.
+When dependency order changes in a live computation, discarded entries are recycled within that computation; subscriptions and branch cleanup keep their existing behavior.

 Computed equality also prevents downstream effects and live computeds from re-running when they read both computed values and direct signals/state, provided the direct sources have not notified a change.
 Direct-source notifications still cause a re-run, including proxy method notifications where the property value remains unchanged.

 ##### Reactive vs Imperative Usage